|

 Boeing at Wichita,

-Kansas B-29 Plant (Now Boeing Integrated Defense Systems-Wichita Programs
+Boeing Integrated Defense Systems-Wichita Programs and Spirit Aero

-Aviation Building which was the original terminal at Wichita Airport which
+Aviation Building.
+This was the original terminal at Wichita

-during WWII became a huge complex of B-29 manufacturing and air base.
+Airport which during WWII became a huge complex of B-29 manufacturing

-Boeing.
-No finished aircraft are made at this location
+builds subassemblies for Boeing.
+No finished aircraft are made at

-after production started in 1943 along with the Stearman Kaydet for both
+after production started in 1943.
+The Boeing Stearman Kaydet for both

-1970 it began building forward fuselage section for Boeing commercial
+and starting in 1970 it began building forward fuselage section for

 the north on the west side is the Kansas Air National Guard.

-someone like me not familiar with the facility.
+someone like me who is not familiar with the facility.
 However, the

 buildings in the background with the triangular shaped natural light